canonical/sdcore-nms/CONTRIBUTING.md

 npm run lint
 ```

-## Enabling copy to clipboard
+## Enabling copy to clipboard in development mode

-Since most browsers expose the Clipboard API only for secure contexts (HTTPS, for instance), it is required to enable it manually.
+Since most browsers expose the Clipboard API only for secure contexts (HTTPS, for instance), when deploying NMS locally in development mode,
+without HTTPS, it is required to enable it manually.

 ### Google Chrome